koutianqi/koutianqi.github.io/pages/research.markdown

 </div>

 ### II.
 Technology Capabilities Communication
-_<span style="color: #424242;">Machine Learning in its various forms (from early rule-based algorithms to now large-scale architectures) have galvanized the development of AI tools for a wide variety of application domains.
-However, premature adoptions of these tools in have bred cultural harms (such as hype) and concrete harms (such as inequity and exploitation).
-To this end, I study how these harms arise from how different stakeholder groups communicate about certain technologies’ capabilities and how to mitigate these harms through responsible communication.</span>_
+_<span style="color: #424242;">From early rule-based algorithms to today’s large-scale architectures, Machine Learning has fueled AI tools across diverse domains.
+Yet premature adoptions have produced both cultural harms, like hype, and concrete harms, like inequity in policing and exploitation in marketing.
+I study how harms emerge from stakeholder communication about technological capabilities in concrete contexts (such as AI tools in policing) and develop strategies for mitigating them through responsible communication.</span>_

 <div class="pubs">